As you may have noticed, coffee prices have been going up a lot recently.

 #1: Take a close look at your brewing method.

 Some brewing methods cost more than others.
-For example, making coffee with a single serve coffee maker is going to cost you more per cup than any other brewing method.
+For example, making coffee with a single serve coffee maker is always going to cost you more per cup than any other brewing method.

 Even within the single serve brewers, there are differences in costs.
 At the less expensive end are the coffee pod brewers.
 At the high end are the beverage brewing systems like the Keurig, the Tassimo, the Nespresso and others.